The 6 Best POS Systems for US Businesses

 Both of Lightspeed POS solutions, restaurant and retail, are best for medium-sized establishments, or ones with multiple locations.

-Price is a major reason why, Lightspeed is just too expensive for most small or new businesses.
-But you do get your money’s worth.
-The Lightspeed POS system is equipped to handle complex inventories and help established businesses maintain their reputation by driving repeat sales.
+Lightspeed is likely to be too expensive for most small or new businesses, but bigger ones will get their money’s worth.
+The Lightspeed POS system is equipped to handle complex inventories and help established businesses maintain their reputations by driving repeat sales.

 6. Shopify: Best for Managing In-store and Online Sales